-When you’re out and about on or off campus, you’re expected to follow the rules on face coverings set out by UK Government and local businesses.
+When you’re out and about off campus, you’re expected to follow the rules on face coverings set out by UK Government and local businesses.

-You can visit student reception in Senate House to collect your covering and thermometer, but please try to collect at quiet times to keep footfall to a minimum.
+You can visit student reception in Senate House to collect your free face covering and thermometer, but please try to collect at quiet times to keep footfall to a minimum.

 If you're a staff member, your department will be organising these for you.

 Exceptional circumstances where face coverings aren’t required on campus: